ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 ## Creating new {{site.data.keyword.blockstorageshort}}

-**IMPORTANT**: When you place an order with API, specify the "Storage as a Service" package to ensure you're getting the updated features with your new storage.
+**IMPORTANT**!
+When you place an order with API, specify the "Storage as a Service" package to ensure you're getting the updated features with your new storage.

 The following instructions are for ordering an enhanced LUN through the {{site.data.keyword.slportal}}.
 Your new LUN must be of the same size or greater than the original volume to facilitate the migration.